sothawo/mapjfx/README.md

 ## running the test application

 the project contains a test application which is mostly used during development.
-The source is found in the test sources (src/test/java).
-It is compiled and executed with the following command (no need to build the library first):

-`mvn test exec:java -Dexec.mainClass="com.sothawo.mapjfx.TestAppLauncher"`
+The application can be started from within an IDE by using the `com.sothawo.mapjfx.app.TestAppLauncher` class.

+to run it from the commandline it is first necessary to build the library with all dependencies as a shaded jar and the run the test application:

+     mvn -P shaded package
+     java -jar target/mapjfx.jar

 The test application does not contain all the features, to have that, check [mapjfx-demo](http://www.sothawo.com/projects/mapjfx-demo/)